kristopolous/ytmix/README.md

  * having an internal view count of them.
  * knowing how much of the track was listened to as a metric of whether I actually liked the content or unfortunately just ran into it frequently.

+> Note: Youtube also has Google+ accounts which don't have any YouTube user ids... this is fine!
+Just pass the channel id.
+For Example, the [Berlin School and Ambient](https://www.youtube.com/channel/UCqOkOS00m2lRud_sJSa96Mw) channel isn't associated with a youtube id.
+You can pass the channel id, in this case `UCqOkOS00m2lRud_sJSa96Mw`, and the tool will figure it out and do the import.

 ## Low Bandwidth Streaming

 You can use [youtube-dl](http://rg3.github.io/youtube-dl/) with a FIFO-pipe and mplayer to play things over a low-bitrate connection like so: